5 World-Class Examples of Recycling Supermarket Organic Waste

 - Cracked egg replacement – Walmart created a practice to identify and replace individual cracked eggs, so that the rest of the carton could be sold.
 This has saved millions of eggs from being thrown into the trash each year.

-The retailer has also established a $10 million innovation fund to support the development of solutions to reduce food waste in their supplier network.
+Kroger also established a $10 million innovation fund to support the development of solutions to reduce food waste in their supplier network.

 Whole Foods: Working Towards Zero Waste

-Every store has community food donation programs and composting as a critical part of their waste diversion program.
+In addition, every store has community food donation programs and composting as a critical part of their waste diversion program.
 In the South, Whole Foods is practicing full circle composting, where compostable materials are hauled from the stores to a site where it is made into compost that many local farmers use.
 This relationship keeps 25 tons of organic materials per week out of local landfills and the compost is then used to grow the vegetables they sell in their stores.

 It’s important to be aware of the opportunities in your community that can help you to implement organic waste recycling.
-Partnering with food banks or local farms can aid your business in its endeavor to be environmentally friendly, and can also positively impact your relationship with your community.
+Partnering with food banks or local farms can aid your business in its endeavor to be environmentally friendly and can also positively impact your relationship with your community.
 Look for local opportunities to implement organic waste recycling to help foster environmental awareness and local collaboration.